flybywiresim/aircraft/docs/a320-simvars.md

 - A32NX_SPOILERS_ARMED
     - Bool
-    - Indicates if the ground spoilers are armed
+    - Indicates if the ground spoiler handle is physically in the armed position.
+        DO NOT USE IN SYSTEMS, USE FCDC INSTEAD
       Value | Meaning
       --- | ---
       0 | disarmed